 The Sarum rite Scripture readings and other prayers proper to the day are different than the Roman rite, as is the colour of vestments, not purple but blue.
 This use of blue as the colour for Advent has had a more general usage in the West in recent years, though with the Roman propers.
 Well, not the traditional Roman propers, but the new ones from its three year cycle from the 1960s, which is the basis of the common new lectionary for all heterodox liturgical churches and which will not be considered here.
 One can look them up and put on a little Simon and Garfunkle or other holdovers of the time if one is so inclined.

-So, while the use of blue does have an historical precedent, that precedent is not a happy one, and apart from and in addition to that, the blue with its symbolism of the sky unduly weights the symbolism of the liturgical colour toward the second coming, the parousia, which is a theme of Advent but one of three, whereas the penitence and preparation synbolised by purple is common to all three themes of Advent.
+So, several problems with the use of Sarum blue.
+One, it does have an historical precedent, but that precedent is not a happy one.
+Two, the use is inconsistent, being Sarum colour but Roman readings, but the ones from the 1970 novus ordo, not the traditional ones.
+Three, being inconsistent it is not historical either but rather a modern pastiche, as post-Vatican II liturgy generally is, of something old, something new, something borrowed and something blue, in this case literally.
+Four, the blue with its symbolism of the sky unduly weights the symbolism of the liturgical colour toward the second coming, the parousia, which is a theme of Advent but one of three, whereas the penitence and preparation symbolised by purple is common to all three themes of Advent.

 The Old Advent, "St Martin's Fast".

 In fact, Advent in the West used to be even more like Lent.
 From the fourth or fifth century or so there was, and as we shall shortly see still is in the Eastern church under the name Nativity Fast, a 40 day time of fasting and penance much like Lent.
 In the Western church it started on 11 November, the feast of St Martin of Tours, Martin Luther's baptismal namesake, with the day being something like Mardi Gras, Fat Tuesday, in Lent.
 The fast started the day after.
-This "quadragesima sancti Martini", the forty days of St Martin, died out by the late Middle Ages, and Advent as it is generally known in the West took shape and is what we use to-day.
+This "quadragesima sancti Martini", the forty days of St Martin, died out by the late Middle Ages, and Advent as it is generally known now in the West took shape.

 To this day, in some places the traditional main dish for Christmas is goose.
 In fact, one of my favourite phrases in English, not suitable for reproduction here, derives from this custom, let the reader understand.
 The Christmas goose may derive from Advent when it was St Martin's Fast.
 Martin didn't really want to be a bishop, and is said to have hidden himself in a flock of geese from those seeking him to persuade him to accept the post, whose noise nonetheless gave his location away.
 So goose became the main food for St Martin's Day kicking off Advent.